-The attendance officer will conduct a thorough analysis of the above data on a termly and full-year basis to identify patterns and trends.
+The attendance officer will conduct analysis of the above data to identify patterns and trends.
 This will include identifying, for each group:

-- Patterns in uses of certain codes.
+- · Patterns in uses of certain codes.

 - Particular days of poor attendance.

 - Historic trends of attendance and absence.

 - Barriers to attendance.